HermesBoots/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 ## It Is a Good File That Cuts Iron without Making a Noise
 Printing a specific string (followed by a line feed) into a file that needs to be heavily escaped in `bash`.
 Single quotes are very helpful for this.

+## Save Current State of Directory
+Redirecting the output of `ls` into a file, overwriting that file if it exists.